A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 ![Freedom Information](https://i.imgur.com/JObldpv.png "Freedom Information")

-And it's as simple as that, right click with the tool to save your position, and left click to load it.
+It's as simple as that, right click with the tool to save your position, and left click to load it.

 ![Freedom Usage](https://i.imgur.com/TZ4p8UM.png "Freedom Usage")